Persistent expectations

 If you need to repeat this patten many times in your tests, you might

-consider adding a method in your spec_helper.rb
+consider adding a method in your spec_helper.rb to help you do

 it: